timescale/docs/api/hypertable_detailed_size.md

 ### Sample usage

-Get size information for a hypertable.
+Get the size information for a hypertable.

 ```sql
 -- disttable is a distributed hypertable --